I was employed by the University of Florida from 1972-2010. I have

 including an annotated instructor's edition, a lab workbook,

 videotaped lectures, and software supplements.
-Contact Ms. Suzanna
+An

-University of Trento.
+Dickson at the University of Trento.

-7. The
+8. The

 book